trng/dstcmdlauncher/README.md

 * Changable master and/or caves autostart.
 * World backup with rotation (last 5 "pre-run" backups are kept).
 * Version check (can be disabled).
+* Multilanguage (auto generated using sed with predefined strings substitutions).

 ## Install
 Clone.
 Or download and unzip (don't forget to unzip before run).